ReZeroE/Personal-Server/README.md

 Note: TLS has not been configured in Nginx due to permission issues on the Univerity's SSH server.

-Please read [Code Access Request](https://github.com/ReZeroE/Personal-Server#code-access-request) to gain access to the source code of the program.
+To access to source code, please read [Code Access Request](https://github.com/ReZeroE/Personal-Server#code-access-request).

 ## Serving Files